yossigi/compress_roas/README.md

 Full documentation can be found here (https://rpki.net/wiki/doc/RPKI/Utils#scan_roas)
 ***
 ## valid_announcements.py
-This script has the function 'save_valid_announcements_to_file' that takes in a BGP announcements file (the output of bgp_announcement_parser) and a ROA list file (the output of 'scan_roas') and then outputs a list of the prefixs that appear in the BGP annoncments and are mentioned in a ROA (so they are valid).
+This script has the function 'save_valid_announcements_to_file' that takes in a BGP announcements file (the output of 'bgp_announcement_parser') and a ROA list file (the output of 'scan_roas') and then outputs a list of the prefixs that appear in the BGP annoncments and are mentioned in a ROA from the list of ROAs (so that the prefix is valid).

 # Reproduction